tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_swaggerhub_smartbear.md

 ## Versions

-Not only does SwaggerHub allow you to save your OpenAPI spec but you can also save different versions of your spec.
+SwaggerHub not only allows you to save your OpenAPI spec but also save different versions of your spec.
 As a result, you can experiment with new content by adding a new version.
 You can return to any version you want, and you can also publish or unpublish any version.

 {% include course_image.html size="large" filename="swaggerhub_versioning" ext_print="png" ext_web="png" alt="Versioning options for your OpenAPI file" caption="Versioning options for your OpenAPI file" %}

 When you publish a version, the published version becomes Read Only.
 If you want to make changes to a published version (rather than creating a new version), you can unpublish the version and make edits to it.

 You can link to specific versions of your documentation, or you can use a more general link path that will automatically forward to the latest version.
 Here's a link to the OpenWeatherMap API published on SwaggerHub that uses version 2.5.1 of the documentation: [https://app.swaggerhub.com/apis/IdRatherBeWriting/open-weather_map_api/2.5.1/](https://app.swaggerhub.com/apis/IdRatherBeWriting/open-weather_map_api/2.5.1/).
 To link to a specific version, include the version number in the URL.

-You can also send users to the latest version by excluding the version number in the path: [https://app.swaggerhub.com/apis/IdRatherBeWriting/open-weather_map_api/](https://app.swaggerhub.com/apis/IdRatherBeWriting/open-weather_map_api/).
-When you go to this link, you are forwarded to the latest published version of the documentation automatically (2.5.2).
+In contrast, this more general link (which omits a version number) automatically forwards to the latest version (which is 2.5.2): [https://app.swaggerhub.com/apis/IdRatherBeWriting/open-weather_map_api/](https://app.swaggerhub.com/apis/IdRatherBeWriting/open-weather_map_api/).

 Versioning is helpful when you're collaborating on the spec with other team members.
-For example, suppose you see the original version drafted by an engineer, and you want to make major edits.
-Rather than directly overwriting the content (or making a backup copy of an offline file), you can create a new version and then take more ownership to overhaul that version with your own wordsmithing, without fear that the engineer will react negatively about overwritten/lost content.
+For example, suppose the original version was drafted by an engineer, and you want to make major edits.
+Rather than directly overwriting the content (or making a backup copy of an offline file), you can create a new version and then take more ownership to overhaul that version with your own updates, without fear that the engineer will react negatively about overwritten/lost content.

-When you publish your Swagger documentation on SwaggerHub, Swagger's base URL (app.swaggerhub.com) remains in the URL.
+When you publish your Swagger documentation on SwaggerHub, Swagger's base URL (`app.swaggerhub.com`) remains in the URL.
 Although this base URL isn't customizable, you can add your company logo and visual branding as desired.

 ## Inline commenting/review